Mrqjj/ProxyForge/README.en.md

 ## 📄 License

-    This project is licensed under the GNU General Public License v3.0 (GPL-3.0)
+This project is open source under the GNU General Public License v3.0 (GPL-3.0).

+You can:

+- Use the source code of this project
+- Modify and republish this item
+- Commercial or non-commercial use in compliance with the terms of the GPL 3.0

+**Disclaimer**: This item is provided "as is" without liability.

+For full licenses, please see the [LICENSE](./LICENSE) file.

 ## 📧 Contact